-Title IX prohibits all forms of sex and/or gender-based discrimination, such as: sexual harassment, sexual violence, acts of verbal/non-verbal/physical aggression, intimidation, or hostility based on sex or sex-stereotyping.
+Title IX is a U.S. law (part of the Educational Amendments Act of 1972) which prohibits all forms of sex and/or gender-based discrimination, such as: sexual harassment, sexual violence, acts of verbal/non-verbal/physical aggression, intimidation, or hostility based on sex or sex-stereotyping.
 Title IX protects all students and employees, regardless of sex, gender identity or sexual orientation.

 Submissions from 2016

 Controlling Behaviors via Social Networking: Associations with HIV Risk Behaviors among Adolescent Girls, Meredith C. Joppa and Christie J. Rizzo